Case Transfer Criteria and Procedures

 Group Homes, Short-Term Residential Therapeutic Program (STRTP), and Community Treatment Facility (CTF)

-If a CS case transfer within the office is necessary, the case should be transferred within the same unit to promote continuity of services and a speedy transition to home-based family care.
-The few exceptions of permissible case transfers are for children/NMDs who meet the transfer criteria to specialized programs (e.g., Medical Case Management Services, Commercial Sexual Exploitation Prevention, etc.).
-If it is determined that it is in the child/NMD’s best interest to transfer their case and the above stated criteria is followed, the case is assigned according the mother’s address not the address of the group home, STRTP, or where the child/NMD resides.
+As an exception, case transfers are permitted for children/NMDs who meet the transfer criteria to specialized programs (e.g., Medical Case Management Services, Commercial Sexual Exploitation Prevention, etc.).
+In addition, transfer must be deemed necessary and in the child/NMD’s best interest as described above.
+The case is assigned according the mother’s address rather than the address of the group home, STRTP, or where the child/NMD resides.
+For NMDs, the case is assigned according to the NMD’s address.

 Circumstances to Transfer a Case